 During my training, I have worked with survivors of rape and sexual violence at the charity Trust House in Reading.
-I have worked with them for over 3 years and continue to provide counselling sessions there and at the SARC (Sexual Assault Referral Centre) in Slough.
+I worked with them for over 3 years providing counselling sessions there and at the SARC (Sexual Assault Referral Centre) in Slough.

 - Diploma in the therapeutic and educational application of the arts (IATE, London)

 - Certificate in online and telephone counselling (online)

 - CPCAB Level 4 Diploma in therapeutic counselling (Farnborough College of Technology)